Algorithmic Universality, Low-Degree Polynomials, and Max-Cut in Sparse Random Graphs: Universality of Low-Degree Polynomials. Main Results

-\end{theorem} We will show that IAMP in~\cite{montanari2019optimization} can be adopted to satisfy the assumptions of the theorem above.
-Near optimality of the LDP after rounding, namely Corollary~\ref{cor:LDP-near-opt} is now an immediate corollary of Theorems~\ref{thm:main-formal}, \ref{thm:2-formal} and is restated as follows.
+\end{theorem} We will show that the IAMP in~\cite{montanari2019optimization} can be adapted to satisfy the assumptions of the theorem above.
+Near optimality of the LDP after rounding, namely Corollary~\ref{chapter2:cor:LDP-near-opt} is now an immediate corollary of Theorems~\ref{chapter2:thm:main-formal} and \ref{chapter2:thm:2-formal}, and is restated as follows.